Paul Dye

 They got hit by lightning right off the pad.
 It was Apollo 12.
 The entire spacecraft shut down.
 Fortunately, the rocket kept burning and the guidance system in the rocket ship.

-Gerry was the flight director and nobody had any data and suddenly one of his flight controllers came up and said, ‘Flight, Eagle, I need him to take SCE to Ox.’
+Gerry was the flight director, and nobody had any data and suddenly one of his flight controllers (John Aaron) came up and said, ‘Flight, EECOM.
+Try SCE to AUX.’
 This was an obscure switch in a quarter of a panel that nobody had ever trained on except that Eagle.

 Gerry had never heard of it before, but he trusted his Eagles so much because that's how we train.
 There was only one of the astronauts who knew what that switch was.
 It was right in front of him.
 Pete Conrad didn't know what it was but he threw the switch and they got their data back and they flew uphill.
 And that was a great, great lesson in leadership.
 You train so hard with your teams that you learn to trust one another implicitly.